ben-eh/Big2Project/notes.md

 - create useAuth hook using Context (to save token in LocalStorage)
 - show join room after logging in
 - setup stats using ID from token

+- create Game in DB when game starts
+- save Round to DB after each round finishes
+- patch Winner to Game in DB when game finally concludes